-DESCRIPTION OF MAJOR COMPONENTS
+A. DESCRIPTION OF MAJOR COMPONENTS

-SCREW-CENTRIFUGAL IMPELLER

-The impeller on the Vaughan Triton pump induces flow by propelling liquid material through the pump inlet cone and into the casing.
+SCREW-CENTRIFUGAL IMPELLER: The impeller on the Vaughan Triton pump induces flow by propelling liquid material through the pump inlet cone and into the casing.
 The pumping action is a combination of positive displacement and centrifugal action.
 The OD of the impeller must be positioned very near to the ID of the inlet cone at the pump suction to achieve good pumping efficiency.
-The standard impeller is made of cast ductile iron.
-Chrome-iron, 316SS, and CD4MCu materials are also available.
+The standard impeller is made of cast ductile iron

-INLET CONE

-The inlet cone serves the function of a "wear plate", sealing in the pressure at the intake of the pump.
+INLET CONE: The inlet cone serves the function of a "wear plate", sealing in the pressure at the intake of the pump.
 The pressure generated by the impeller is kept inside the pump by the close clearances between this suction cone and the impeller.
 The inlet cone includes a cast-in spiral groove to channel fiber out of the cone and into the pump casing.
 This spiral groove stops binding from overloading the drive motor.
 The standard inlet suction cone is made of ductile cast iron.
-Other available materials are chrome iron, 316SS, and CD-4MCu.